 The producer projects we have supported range from establishing “Centers of Excellence” with model, coffee producers in the central jungle region of Pangoa, Peru to establishing centralized compost production and distribution with farmers in the Kigeyo region of Rwanda, and from establishing demonstration plots in Chiapas, Mexico to recovering 75 abandoned coffee plots to fully regenerated fields in Marcala, Honduras.

 Industrial agricultural is clearly identified as a primary contributor of total greenhouse gas emissions worldwide.
 But while industrial farming is a big part of the problem, small-scale, organic coffee farmers can be a significant part of the solution to current, global, climate-change challenges.
-In the following series of rapid-fire blog posts, I will describe in greater detail this sampling of innovative projects being implemented by our producer partners and supported by the Coop Coffees Impact Fund.
+In the following series of blog posts, I’ll describe in greater detail this sampling of innovative projects being implemented by our producer partners and supported by the Coop Coffees Impact Fund.

 In the end, we’ve created a sort of “In-house” carbon market — but one that is envisioned and managed to be kept at a human scale!